Skip to main content

 Module description

-This course introduces you to developmental and social psychology focusing on humans as social animals, and taking into account cultural perspectives on what it is to be a child, an adult and the member of various groups.
+In this module we introduce you to developmental and social psychology focusing on humans as social animals, and taking into account cultural perspectives on what it is to be a child, an adult and a member of various groups.

 • Research methods in developmental psychology